-For applicable regulatory investment limits please refer the section on "Investment Restrictions".
+For applicable regulatory investment limits, please refer the section on "Investment Restrictions", under Section II......

 The Fund Manager reserves the right to invest in such other securities as may be permitted from time to time and which are in line with the investment objectives of the Scheme.